 Well I wouldn't recommend it.
-Years of observation makes me a little sceptical.
+Years of observation make me a little sceptical.

 The Australian team would have been quite shocked by the Commission's Decision on Competence announced on the 26th of September.
 My impression watching the Opening Statements webcast was that they were confident, perhaps even a little 'cocky'.
-The Decision was a resounding knockdown of their considerable effort to extricate themselves from the process, a vindication of East Timor's position that the issue needed proper discussion and a strong message from the Commissioners that they were determined to to their utmost to try assist in achieving a resolution of the dispute.
+The Decision was a resounding knockdown of their considerable effort to extricate themselves from the process, a vindication of East Timor's position that the issue needed proper discussion.
+It was a strong message from the Commissioners that they were determined to do their utmost to try assist in achieving a resolution of the dispute.

 In the light of that it would have been foolish for Australia to be seen to continue 'resisting'.
 But Timor has been played by Australia before and one of the tactics has been to use time.
 When there were discussions about the boundary around the time of independence one Australian diplomat assured the Timorese that it could take a least a hundred years.
 At other times there has been pressure to agree quickly using arguments such as "the window is closing" or because "you are running out of money".
-Foreign Affairs Minister Julie Bishop, who kept a very low profile after the Decision, has continued to remind that the process is non binding.
-With East Timor's Presidential and Parliamentary elections in the first 6-8 months next year perhaps there is a hope on the Aussie side that by September the political environment in Timor will be for favourable.
+Foreign Affairs Minister Julie Bishop, who kept a very low profile after the Decision, has continued to remind us all that the process is not binding.
+With East Timor's Presidential and Parliamentary elections in the first 6 to 8 months next year perhaps there is a hope on the Aussie side that by September the political environment in Timor will be more favourable.

-Having said all that I do have some hope because although the process is 'non-binding' a brokered agreement is.
-I would think that such an agreement is likely to be regarding a timetable and mutually agreed principles for delimiting the border rather than a final determination of where the border lies.
-Whatever it is my hope is that the Timorese get a fair border and soon.
+Having said all that I do have some hope because although the process is 'non-binding', a brokered agreement is binding.
+I would think that such an agreement is likely to concern a timetable and mutually agreed principles for delimiting the border, rather than a final determination of where the border lies.
+Whatever it is, my hope is that the Timorese get a fair border and soon.